 - Rosdale Pte Limited v Degevol UK Limited (Comm) – acting for companies that sought to recover Kazakh mining assets that had been misappropriated by the companies’ former directors and controllers.
 Dan was heavily involved in case strategy, drafting particulars of claim and preparing an application for permission to serve defendants outside the jurisdiction.
 The case settled shortly thereafter.

-And as sole counsel in the High Court:
+And as sole counsel appearing in the High Court:

 - Kirk v Letschew (ChD) –acting for the claimant in contribution proceedings arising out of a judgment against a company and its shareholders for software infringement.
 Dan was recently the advocate for a full-day hearing, successfully resisting a jurisdiction challenge.

 - RateSetter Trustee Services Limited v Purvis (Comm) –defending a former company director from claims under his personal guarantee of a loan made to the company.
-The defence relies on misrepresentations by the lender and on collusion between the lender and the company’s subsequent controllers.
 Dan was the advocate at the CCMC, dealing with disclosure issues and costs budgeting.
-A three-day trial is expected in late 2020.

 - Norwich Craft Beer Company Limited v Evans (ChD) – defending the main shareholder and former director in proceedings against a minority shareholder for control of the Bullards brands of beer and gin.
 Dan drafted several pleadings and successfully obtained security for costs at the first CCMC.